gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 web and application tiers since those are part of the core application server where the configuration file resides.

-An example configuration file for a distributed {morpheus} deployment:
+An example configuration file for a distributed |morpheus| deployment:

 .. code-block:: bash